CONNECTING THE DOTS

 Submission of Final List of Speakers Deadline

-You must submit a list of accepted workshop papers until April 4, 2025.
-We recommend setting the paper submission deadline for early March 2025 and notifying the authors of acceptance by the end of March at the latest so that the speakers can benefit from the early bird pricing and you can meet the number of accepted workshop papers deadline.
+You must submit a list of accepted workshop papers by April 15, 2026.
+We recommend setting the paper submission deadline for mid-March 2026 and notifying the authors of acceptance by mid-April at the latest, so that the speakers can benefit from the early bird pricing and you can meet the deadline for the number of accepted workshop papers.

 SUBMISSION GUIDELINES